best latte machine

 What’s the Difference between a Cappuccino Maker and a Latte Machine?

-What makes these machines different is the way they are marketed.
 If you pay attention to the components that make cappuccino and latte, you’ll realize they are similar because both coffee beverages consist of:

 • Espresso